BambooTracker/BambooTracker/IMPORTANT.md

 And the found critical bugs about file I/O.

+- Files made by BambooTracker before v0.3.3 (Module: &lt;v1.3.2, Instrument: &lt;v1.2.3, Bank: &lt;v1.0.2), deep-cloned instrument sequence type of FM/SSG arpeggio and pitch might be saved as an incorrect value.
+The later version tracker loads these files by replacing an incorrect value with "Absolute" type, so you may need to modify appropriate sequence types after loading old files.
 - In BambooTracker v0.2.0, there is the bug that unit subdata of FM operator sequence is not omitted when saving a module and an instrument.
 To read them made by v0.2.0 and used operator sequence, please use the fixed version tracker.